ErikOSorensen/StatsOkonomen/content/erik-o-sorensen-cv.md

 - [The Impact of a Primary School Reform on Educational Stratification: A Norwegian Study of Neighbour and School Mate Correlations](http://hdl.handle.net/11250/162854).
 With Oddbjørn Raaum and Kjell G. Salvanes.
 Published in **Swedish Economic Policy Review**, 10(2), 143-170, 2003.

 # Other writings
+- [What Do You Owe Your Neighbor?
+The Pandemic Might Change Your Answer](https://www.nytimes.com/interactive/2020/04/16/opinion/coronavirus-inequality-solidarity-poll.html).
+Published online at **The New York Times**.
+With Alexander W. Cappelen, Ranveig Falch, Bertil Tungodden and Gus Wezerek.
 - [Moral Appeals Can Help Reduce Tax Evasion](https://hbr.org/2017/07/research-moral-appeals-can-help-reduce-tax-evasion).
 Published online at **Harvard Business Review**.
 With Kristina M. Bott, Alexander W. Cappelen and Bertil Tungodden.
 - [Rettferdighet på hjernen](https://www.magma.no/rettferdighet-pa-hjernen).
 Published in **Magma** 2014, (2), 34-39.
 With Alexander W. Cappelen and Bertil Tungodden.
 - [Rettferdig flaks](https://www.samfunnsokonomene.no/content/uploads/2014/05/Samfunns%C3%B8konomen-nr-6-2013.pdf).
 Published in **Samfunnsøkonomen** 127(6), 43-44 2013.
 With Alexander W. Cappelen and Bertil Tungodden.